ozlembasabakar/HipolabsChallange/README.md

-# HipolabsChallange
+# HipolabsChallenge

-This project made for Hipo Intership Program on Backend.
+This project made for Hipo Internship Program on Backend.
-This challange is about making some add-ons to a program called **Hipogram** which is an Instagram clone.
+This challenge is about making some add-ons to a program called **Hipogram** which is an Instagram clone.

-The challage has 6 tasks.
+The challenge has 6 tasks.
 * **Task 1:** Create post creation page
 * **Task 2:** Add pagination to the list page
 * **Task 3:** Add tags to posts